 ACH Return Notification

-When Propay, our payment processor, is informed of an ACH dispute, you will have received an email from [email protected] with the subject line ACH Return.
+When RentRedi's payment processor is informed of an ACH dispute, you will receive an email from [email protected] with the subject line ACH Return.
 In this email, you will be provided one of the following reason codes:

 Customer advises not authorized; item is ineligible, notice not provided, signatures not genuine, or item altered (adjustment entries)